bb-drummer/php2plesk/README.md

 *	`-n`                             be non-interactive (overranks '-e' option)
 *	`-h`                             show this message
 *	`-v`                             verbose output
+*	`--configure mode`               modes: default, none, full, custom
+                                      - `default`: compile default minimal php extensions, this is the default setting
+                                      - `none`: do not compile any php extensions
+                                      - `full`: compile all default php extensions currently available
+                                      - `custom`: ask on every extension wether to compile or not
 *	`--sapi`                         also compile apache2 module, use with caution(!)
 *	`--apxs-path`                    set path to 'apxs2' command (default: '/usr/bin/apxs2')
 *	`--suhosin`                      add SUHOSIN patch/extension to php configuration, must also set '--suhosin-version'